-While doing some spring cleaning this year, I came across a bunch of old baseball onesies my kids wore when they were babies.
-I used one of the onesies to create this wreath and love how it turned out!
+While doing some spring cleaning this year, I came across a bunch of old baseball bodysuits my kids wore when they were babies.
+I used one of the bodysuits to create this wreath and love how it turned out!
 You can use a child’s shirt or even an adult t-shirt that has a smaller graphic print on the front.
 The baby bodysuit was perfect for my 9″ embroidery hoop.
 If you have a larger graphic, size up with both your embroidery hoop and the size of the foam wreath.
-Official baseball clothing can be pricey, so this is a great project for upcycling something your kids have out-grown, stained or ripped – just so long as the sports graphic is in good shape you can use it!
+Official baseball clothing can be pricey, so this is a great project for upcycling something your kids have out-grown, stained or ripped – just so long as the sports graphic is in decent shape you can use it!

 Below is the tutorial for creating this wreath!
 This tutorial can be used for any sports team and also for any type of sport.
 It would also be fun for a college University wreath.

-- Baseball oneise or shirt with a graphic featuring your favorite sports team
+- Baseball bodysuit or kid’s shirt with a graphic featuring your favorite sports team

 - 9″ embroidery hoop